 Boston is an amazing city to live in, with lovely neighborhoods, an excellent job market, and tasty cuisine.
 The entertainment scene is outstanding too.
 The slew of great venues providing live music in Boston will ensure you have an amazing time.
 There’s something for everyone.
 If you like classical music, for example, The Symphony Hall is perfect for you.
 If your tastes run more towards indie rock, then you must check out the Sinclair.

 When watching live music, the vibe usually urges you to indulge in a few drinks.
 If so, you should have a plan to get home because safety comes first.
 Ideally, you’d go to a venue that’s within walking distance of your home.
 Blueground offers a wide range of elegantly decorated apartments in some of the best areas in Boston.
-Their properties are completely furnished, fully equipped, and serviced, making life so much easier.
+Their properties are completely furnished and fully equipped, making life so much easier.
 You can easily find an apartment next to some of these venues by checking out their website.
 If you don’t live close enough to the venue to walk, then you can either grab a cab, use Uber, or try out Boston’s public transit system.
 With the latter, just keep in mind that by 1 a.m., everything has shut down until about 5 a.m.
 Now that you’re prepared for a night out and some awesome live music in Boston, here’s a list of venues.

 The Middle East used to be a Middle Eastern restaurant run by the Sater family.
 By the 1980s, though, it expanded and became an avid supporter of budding alt-rock artists.
 Now, it’s a major stop on any Boston tour and one of the biggest rock clubs in the city.
 You’ll find multiple venues in this spot, which is pretty great if you want to change things up.
 It has three dedicated areas for concerts, namely Upstairs, Downstairs, and Sonia.
 You’ll also be able to enjoy a meal at any one of the two restaurants that also feature live music, namely The Corner and Zuzu.